VernonB-JR/Building_Intution_for_DNS/README.md

 4. **Nslookup “mainframe” notice that it fails (no DNS record)**
 5. **Create a DNS A-record on DC-1 for “mainframe” and have it point to DC-1’s Private IP address

 Be sure to spellcheck everything, when I did it for the first time I mispelled "mainframe" as "mainfame" and could not figure out why it was not working.
 Lesson Learned.
+Make sure you don't have to learn the same and verify.

 ![2023-01-18 10 12 45 coursecareers com ef528124c90b](https://user-images.githubusercontent.com/109401839/213230206-6f8bb790-3ed4-4a81-b431-d84fd177b8b1.jpg)